 DCSD responders will participate in over 4 weeks of intensive training that includes but is not limited to: de-escalation, mental health first aid, racial equity, HIPAA and confidentiality, motivational interviewing, situational awareness for scene safety, trauma-informed care, suicide prevention, mental health disorders, substance related disorders, developmental disabilities, and more.
 We will be posting our staff onboarding plan soon.

-Our first 3 pilots will focus on the following 9-1-1 calls for service: nonviolent mental health crisis, suicide threat, trespass, welfare check, intoxicated person, assist person, panhandling, indecency, and prostitution calls.
+Our Community Response Teams (CRT) focus on the following 9-1-1 calls for service: nonviolent mental health crisis, suicide threat, trespass, welfare check, intoxicated person, assist person, panhandling, indecency, and prostitution calls.
 If these calls involve a person in possession of a weapon or exhibiting physical violence towards others, they will not be eligible for an unarmed response.
-(Instead, they would be eligible for our Co-Response pilot once it is operational by this fall).
+Instead, they are eligible for our Co-Response unit.

-DCSD is committed to rigorous, third-party evaluation on all of our pilots.
-Currently, we are planning to partner with RTI and UNC Center for Health Equity Research to conduct evaluations of our pilots to better understand what is working well and what aspects of the pilots need to be refined our overhauled.
+DCSD is committed to rigorous, third-party evaluation on all of our HEART units.
+Currently, we are partnering with RTI and UNC Center for Health Equity Research to conduct evaluations of our program to better understand what is working well and what aspects of HEART need to be refined or even overhauled.
 DCSD will share the results of the evaluations on our website and with City leaders upon their completion.

 DCSD is committed to transparency.
-Starting in August 2022, DCSD will publish monthly dashboards on our website that will share a wide range of information on our pilots, including:
+Starting in August 2022, DCSD began publishing updated dashboards accessible through our website that shares a range of information on our program, including:

 Over the past 9 months, DCSD has lead a thorough, careful planning process that was community-informed, highly collaborative, data driven and evidenced based.